 At each checkpoint on the Singapore and Malaysian side of the border, passengers will have to alight and clear customs before boarding the bus again.
 When travelling between Tuas CIQ Complex and Sultan Abu Bakar CIQ Complex (“CIQ 2nd Link”) in either direction, commuters may board any Causeway Link bus (Service CW3, CW4, CW4S, CW6) with a valid ticket.
 Commuters using the ManjaLink Card should tap their card upon entry.

-With a valid ticket at Tuas Second Link, passengers travelling towards Jurong East can similarly board CW3, CW4 or CW4S to Jurong East as the fare is the same.
-Alternatively, passengers heading towards other destinations in JB can transfer to other bus services at CIQ Second Link.
+With a valid ticket at Tuas Second Link, passengers travelling towards Jurong East can similarly board CW3, CW4 or CW4S to Jurong East (or CW7 to Tuas Link) as the fare is the same.
+Alternatively, passengers heading towards other destinations in Johor can transfer to other bus services at CIQ Second Link.

-Charges section fares.
-ManjaLink Card payment is accepted on this bus service.
+Charges section fares, effective 20 June 2022.
 Only Singapore currency is accepted when boarding the bus in Singapore, and Malaysian currency is accepted when boarding from Malaysia.

-- ‘Singapore’ refers to boarding/alighting at Jurong East or Boon Lay
+- ‘Singapore’ refers to boarding/alighting at Jurong East, Boon Lay or Tuas Link

 - Fares are identical for Cash and Manjalink payment modes